 The Cost Plus model is mostly used for outstaffing or personnel leasing, a practice when one company lends some of its specialists to another company for a specified period.

-In practice this means that you as a client can “borrow” a couple of developers/QA engineers, etc. and “return” them when you no longer need them/that work for you until they complete the project or their services are no longer required.
+In practice this means that you as a client can “borrow” a couple of developers/QA engineers, etc. that work for you until they complete the project or their services are no longer required.

 The client pays the developers’ wages plus all expenses incurred in the process plus a contractor’s fee.
 At the end of each month, the contractor sends a comprehensive breakdown of all the evidence-backed expenses relating to the project.